 Start by having switch off zones inside your bedroom for social media, watch popular shows or movies together and take digital detoxes on a regular basis together through the holidays, date nights etc.

 Do not compare your relationship with your peers on social media as it creates unnecessary anxiety and burden on the marriage.
 Steer clear of stalking your significant other on social media and liking their posts.
-Keeping abreast of all their interactions online is totally unnecessary and immature.
+Keeping abreast of all their interactions online is unnecessary and immature.

 10. Stay authentic to yourself always